 While Hydropool is still developing new products on the same schedule, delivery dates of current orders have been pushed into launch times, says Jamie Wright, director of engineering.
 “Typically, our product launches were done by calendar year,” he explains.
 “All new product to be launched for the following year would need to be ready each fall, leaving time for marketing to develop all the tools needed for sales.
 With the pandemic, this launch date is now a moving target based on backlog.”

 In 2022, for example, new products will need to be ready and launched in the second quarter of 2021 for delivery in the first quarter of next year, she says.

 Training is also an issue.
 “New products will require training the workforce and will slow down the production process,” Wright says.
 “In these times, the smoother and more repetitive we can make the process, the better it is for production and quality.”

-Wade Spicer, founder and CEO of Strong Spas, a manufacturer in New York, says the pandemic has caused staffing issues.
+Wade Spicer, founder and CEO of Strong Spas, a manufacturer in Pennsylvania, says the pandemic has caused staffing issues.
 Of the 700 employees that make up the current manufacturing and distribution centers, as well as the second plant opening this year, Spicer estimates that between 8 and 10% of the workforce miss work each week, spreading the company’s other employees thin.
 Some of its older engineers have had to work from home, too, even from out of state, hindering communication and collaboration for the R&D team.